Interstate High Speed Rail & Rapid Transit

 • All-purpose ridership is stronger when it provides adequate weather shelter for patrons

-RAPID TRANSIT AND HIGH SPEED RAIL INTERCONNECTION
+RAPID TRANSIT AND HIGH SPEED RAIL COMPLIMENTARITY

-America has the opportunity to elevate Chicago, Boston, Washington, Philadelphia and San Francisco-Oakland metro areas to 40-45% transit usage, Los Angeles, Baltimore, Seattle and Portland metro areas to 30% transit usage and the rest of our Top 45 Metro Areas to 20-25% transit usage by 2035.
+America has the opportunity to elevate Chicago, Boston, Washington, Philadelphia and San Francisco-Oakland metro areas to 35-45% transit usage, Los Angeles, Baltimore, Seattle and Portland metro areas to 30% transit usage and the rest of our Top 45 Metro Areas to 20-25% transit usage by 2035.

 Chicago, opened America’s first elevated Heavy Rail line in 1892 and later added subway Heavy Rail lines and a substantial Commuter Rail system.
 Chicago’s Heavy Rail system goes to both airports and its Heavy Rail and Commuter Rail network transport a combined 1.1 million daily patrons.
 Along with bus patronage, 30% of Chicagoans commute by transit.

 By 2020, freeway-sprawled Dallas-Fort Worth, Atlanta and Houston are forecast to become our 4th, 6th and 7th most populous metro areas, respectively.
-All three lie in intercity passenger rail corridors designated to receive future federal HSR funding.
+All three lie in intercity passenger rail corridors designated to receive federal HSR funding.

 Building More & Smarter Rapid Transit Will Help HSR Succeed

-Politicians chose a $325 million BRT line for low cost and expediency, instead of the $750 million Light Rail recommended by transit engineers.
-Ten years later, politicians in the same corridor are requesting a $1 billion conversion to Light Rail for more patron capacity and to integrate with the expanding Light Rail system.
-For low cost and expediency, politicians chose a 23-mile single-track Light Rail line though wooded area that restricted trains to 17-minute frequency, bypassed the 3rd largest business district, bypassed five colleges, crosses over the Heavy Rail line without connecting to it and encouraged companies to exit to the last suburban station on that Light Rail line.
+Politicians chose a $325 million BRT line for low cost and construction expediency, instead of the $750 million Light Rail option that would have taken 2 years longer to build.
+A dozen years later, politicians in the same high traffic corridor are requesting a $1 billion conversion to Light Rail for more patron capacity and to integrate with the expanding Light Rail system.
+In another misguided example, a Light Rail line was so poorly conceived that it failed to qualify for Federal Transit funding and encouraged companies to leave the city.
+To be specific, politicians chose a 23-mile single-track Light Rail line though wooded area that restricted trains to 17-minute frequency, bypassed the metro area’s 3rd largest business district, bypassed five colleges, and crosses over the Heavy Rail line without connecting to it.
+On Downtown streets, the Light Rail runs as slow as a Streetcar.